altareen/csp/docs/index.md

 + [Problem Set 5](pset05.md) is due on Wednesday, October 16th.
 + [Lab 5](lab05.md) is due on Friday, October 18th.
 + [Quiz 2: Python Conditionals](http://ec2-18-179-136-95.ap-northeast-1.compute.amazonaws.com:8080/portal/xlogin) is due on Monday, October 21st.
-+ [Problem Set 6](pset06.md) is due on Wednesday, October 23rd. -->
++ [Problem Set 6](pset06.md) is due on Wednesday, October 23rd.
 + **Test 1: Python Syntax and Strings** will be held on Thursday, October 24th.
-This test will cover all material up to and including the section on `strings`.
+This test will cover all material up to and including the section on `strings`. -->
 + [Problem Set 7](pset07.md) is due on Monday, November 4th.
++ [Quiz 3: Python Strings](http://ec2-18-179-136-95.ap-northeast-1.compute.amazonaws.com:8080/portal/xlogin) is due on Wednesday, November 6th.

 ## Course Calendar: Semester One